MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/connection.md

 ### Use the ADB provided by the emulator

-Go to the simulator installation path.
-In Windows, when the simulator is running, right-click the process in the Task Manager and click `Open the location of the file`.
+Go to the emulator installation path.
+In Windows, when the emulator is running, right-click the process in the Task Manager and click `Open the location of the file`.

 There should be an exe file with `adb` in its name in the top-level or lower directory.
 You can search and select it.